The needles are sterile, for one use and come in a sterilized package. After every use, they are immediately discarded.

 The needles used in acupuncture are semiflexible and extremely thin.
 Reaction varies from person to person, but for the most part the needles do not hurt.
 On average, the needles are only inserted half an inch deep.

 Simply– Acupuncture is very effective at alleviating the discomfort of many maladies.
-Read some of our patient testimonials and notice the reports of the feeling of well-being after the treatments.
+Check out these patient testimonials

 Ancient Solution for Modern Problems